Skip to main content

 Updating a Driverless AI engine

 You can modify an existing engine with the update method.
-The engine is only updatable when paused.
+The engine must be paused before updating.

 import h2o_engine_manager